 - 2.1.1 The SELEP is a clear partnership between business and public sector at both SELEP and local partnership levels.
 At the heart of this partnership is the devolution of local accountability and funding to ensure decision-making at the most appropriate level.
-Democratic accountability for funding decisions made by the SELEP are provided through local authority leader representation on the Accountability Board, with accountability to the business community flowing through the business leader representatives on the Strategic Board. - 2.1.2 The SELEP operates a Federated Model under which there are two main decision making boards which are supported by the Greater Essex Business Board (GEBB), Kent and Medway Economic Partnership (KMEP), Opportunity South Essex (OSE) and Team East Sussex (TES) and a range of working groups.
-Each board and group has their own terms of reference which are aligned to the overall SELEP Terms of Reference and the SELEP Assurance Framework, and made available on the SELEP website. - 2.1.3 The SELEP is committed to ensuring fairness in its decision making and ensures through regular reviews that its practices follow the best standards.
+Democratic accountability for funding decisions made by the SELEP are provided through local authority leader representation on the Accountability Board, with accountability to the business community flowing through the business leader representatives on the Strategic Board and Federated Boards. - 2.1.2 The SELEP operates under a Federated Model.
+There are two main SELEP Boards which are supported by four Federated Boards; Essex Business Board (EBB), Kent and Medway Economic Partnership (KMEP), Opportunity South Essex (OSE) and Team East Sussex (TES).
+Each Federated Board has their own terms of reference which are aligned to the overall SELEP Terms of Reference and the SELEP Assurance Framework, and are made available on the SELEP website. - 2.1.3 The SELEP is committed to ensuring fairness in its decision making and ensures through regular reviews that its practices follow the best standards.
 In doing so SELEP has due regard to the general equality duty and the principles of public life.